Beehive324/API/README.md

-# API
-Working With APIs
+Working With Github's api to sort repositories by rating